dhurlburtusa/shortcuts/semantic_web/sparql_query_language-notes.md

 A sequence of triple patterns, with optional filters, comprises a single basic graph pattern.
 Any other graph pattern terminates a basic graph pattern.

+Basic graph patterns allow applications to make queries where the entire query pattern must match for there to be a solution.

 **Blank Node Labels**

 When using blank nodes of the form \_:abc,  labels for blank nodes are scoped to the basic graph pattern.
 A label can be used in only a single basic graph pattern in any query.